-In December 2020, the Committee approved the fiscal 2021 AIPP performance measures and their associated goals.
+In December 2021, the Committee approved the fiscal 2022 AIPP performance measures and their associated goals.
 Financial measures remained unchanged, consisting of earnings before interest and taxes ("EBIT") growth, revenue growth, and enterprise free cash flow conversion.
-New for fiscal 2021, we made a change to further align with our business strategy, rewarding our ability to drive services growth with the introduction of a service strategic modifier.
+The Service Growth Strategic Incentive Modifier remained unchanged to further align with our business strategy, rewarding our ability to drive services growth.
 These measures, defined below, were selected as they focus our executive officers on the Company's performance, profitability, operating strength and efficiency.

-Once the fiscal 2021 AIPP funding is established, the CEO assesses each business unit's financial, ESG, DEI and OHI results to determine specific business unit AIPP pools (total combined pool not to exceed the overall pool created by the financial and strategic results).
+Once the fiscal 2022 AIPP funding is established, the CEO assesses each Business Unit's financial, ESG, DEI and organizational health results to determine specific Business Unit AIPP pools (total combined pool not to exceed the overall pool created by the financial and strategic results).
 Participants within our various functions will align to the business they support.
-Modifying the pool based on business unit results allows us to incorporate important ESG metrics into our business-level performance assessments.
+Modifying the pool based on Business Unit results allows us to incorporate important ESG metrics into our business-level performance assessments.